Equivalence relations and $L^p$ distances between time series with application to the Black Summer Australian bushfires: Proof of theorems and construction

-\begin{theorem}[Variance theorem]\ \\ $\mathfrak{X}$ is equipped with a class of functions $\mathcal{F}_{var}$ that induce metrizable quotient spaces $(\mathfrak{X}/\mathord{\sim},d_p)$.
-The equivalence can be characterized as $X_t \sim Y_t$ if $X_t,Y_t$ have identical sets of change points and variances in their stationary periods.
+\begin{theorem}[Variance Theorem] $\mathfrak{X}$ is equipped with a class of functions $\mathcal{F}_{var}$ that induce metrizable quotient spaces $(\mathfrak{X}/\mathord{\sim},d_p)$.
+The equivalence can be characterized as $X_t \sim Y_t$ if $X_t$ and $Y_t$ have identical sets of change points and variances in their stationary periods, and does not depend on $p$.
 The metrics $d_p$ are stable under perturbations in the time series.
-We may equip $\mathfrak{X}$ with a magnitude function, representing a measure of its total variance up to noise.
+We may equip $\mathfrak{X}$ with a magnitude function, representing a holistic measure of its changing variance up to noise.

 \end{theorem}